What is the purpose of District Grants?

 Where can I download the form?

-You will find both the District Grant Application and Request form on the District web site, www.rotary7550.com under downloads.
+You will find the District Grant Application on the District website, www.rotary7550.com, at the bottom of this page.
 Since this is a Word document you can save the file on your computer, type your responses directly on either form and send them in attached to an eMail or via snail mail.

 How do I apply for a District Grant?